vikashkodati/vikashkodati/README.md

 # Welcome to Vikash Kodati's GitHub Profile!

 I'm Vikash, an experienced engineer and architect currently residing in Seattle, WA.
 Originally from India, I’ve made a journey across disciplines, balancing cutting-edge technology with entrepreneurial ventures, while nurturing a fulfilling personal life.

-In my daily life, I recognize the following personas: Engineer/Architect, Entrepreneur, Parent, Volunteer, Investor and Humanitarian.
+In my daily life, I recognize the following personas: ** Engineer/Architect, Entrepreneur, Parent, Volunteer, Investor and Humanitarian **

 More details about me [here](https://vikashkodati.github.io/)